Transfer Window Proposal - Activating NPB Trades

 Challenges and Expected Benefits

 The biggest obstacle to implementing transfer windows is changing the mindset of NPB front offices.
 The 'homegrown-first' culture runs deep, and few clubs actively pursue trades.
-The 2014 swap of Kan Otake (Hiroshima to Giants) for Ryuji Ichioka (Giants to Hiroshima) proved beneficial for both sides, but replicating such outcomes requires building inter-club trust and information-sharing mechanisms.
+The 2014 swap of Kan Otake (Hiroshima to Yomiuri) for Ryuji Ichioka (Yomiuri to Hiroshima) proved beneficial for both sides, but replicating such outcomes requires building inter-club trust and information-sharing mechanisms.
 Player welfare issues, including trade veto rights and relocation cost coverage, would also need negotiation with the union.
 The potential benefits, however, are substantial.
 Greater roster fluidity would improve competitive balance, a July trade deadline would give fans a compelling new storyline to follow, and increased media coverage could boost broadcast revenue.
 Ultimately, a structured trade window system could meaningfully enhance NPB's business value and on-field product.